Kim Kardashian Reveals Harrowing Details Of Terrifying Paris Robbery [Video]

 “That’s when I saw the gun clear as day.
 I was kind of looking at the gun.
 Looking down back at the stairs.”

-In the upcoming episode, Kim is wrought with emotion when she describes the sequence of events to her sisters, Kourtney and Khloé Kardashian.
+In the upcoming episode, Kim is wrought with emotion when she describes the sequence of events to her sisters, Kourtney and Khloe Kardashian.

 “I was like, I have a split-second in my mind to make this quick decision… Am I gonna run down the stairs and like, either be shot in the back – it makes me so upset to think about it – but, either they’re gonna shoot me in the back, or if I make it and they don’t, if the elevator does not open in time, or the stairs are locked, then like I’m (expletive).
 There’s no way out.”